Thinking critically about research

 Scenario 2

-- This is an example where people “believe” the outcome, so think the conclusion is valid.
+- People “believe” the outcome, so think the conclusion is valid.

-- Consequently, many students will conclude that the study doesn’t need to be run under different conditions.
+- Consequently, many students conclude that the study doesn’t need to be run under different conditions.
+It doesn’t matter that ‘they only tested Plymouth students’ because it seems obvious that the same would happen everywhere.

 An alternative example (if preferred):